Lin Daoqian

 Lin Daoqian (林道乾 (Lîm tō-khiân, Lín Dàoqián, Lin Tao-ch'ien), Malay: Tok Kayan, ลิ้มโต๊ะเคี่ยม), also written as Lim Toh Khiam and Vintoquián, was a Chinese pirate of Teochew origin active in the 16th century.
-He led pirate attacks along the coast of Guangdong and Fujian, but they were driven to Taiwan by the Ming dynasty navy commanded by Yu Dayou.
+He led pirate attacks along the coast of Guangdong and Fujian, but they were driven away by the Ming navy forces in 1563.
+By 1567 he was again raiding the South China coast.
 He later moved to South East Asia, and settled in Patani where he established a significant presence.
 He died in Patani.

 Life

 Lin was of Teochew origin, and he was described as being from either Chenghai or Huilai in Guangdong.
 Later he moved to Quanzhou, Fujian.
 Lin was part of the wokou piratical activity that plagued the Chinese coast during the reign of the Ming Jiajing Emperor (1522–1566).
-He attacked Zhao'an, where he was said to have burnt hundreds of houses killing thousands.
-In response, the Ming navy led by Yu Dayou drove Lin away first to Penghu islands, later to Beigang, Taiwan.
+He attacked villages and Zhao'an with 50 ships in 1566, where he was said to have burnt hundreds of houses killing thousands.
+In response, the Ming navy led by Yu Dayou or Qi Jiguang drove Lin away, first to Penghu islands, later to Beigang, Taiwan.
 Yu occupied Penghu after driving Lin away, but did not pursue Lin to Taiwan.
+Lin may have operated in Taiwan on and off for many years.
+Lin was also believed to have moved to Champa and Luzon in the Philippines.

-By 1567, he was again raiding along the coast of China, and in 1568, and the Ming authority placed a bounty on Lin in an attempt to capture him.
-Lin was reported to have 5,000 followers in July 1569.
-Lin was known to have operated in Champa and Luzon in the Philippines; he fled to Luzon after he was defeated by Li You (李佑).
+By 1567, Lin was again raiding along the coast of China, and in 1568, and the Ming authority placed a bounty on Lin in an attempt to capture him.
+The Ming authority also attempted to recruit Lin in their fight against the pirates, using Lin's fleet to attack other pirates in 1569.
+Lin was reported to have 5,000 followers by July 1569.
+Ming records, however, state that Lin was "most crafty and cunning", and would alternately rebel and swear allegiance to the Ming authority.
+It was reported in 1573 that he had rebelled, and fled to find sanctuary in a foreign country.
 At some point he was said to have been attacked by another pirate chief Lin Feng, who captured 55 of his ships.
-The Ming authority attempted to recruit Lin in their fight against the pirates, but Ming records state that Lin was "most crafty and cunning", and would alternately rebel and swear allegiance to the Ming authority.
-It was reported in 1573 that he had rebelled, and fled to find sanctuary in a foreign country.
+History of Ming suggests that Lin moved to Southeast Asia out of fear of other pirates.
 He settled in Pulo Condore in 1574.